OverlordAnders/OverlordAnders/README.md

   I'm Brina and I'm a budding Front-End Web Developer.
 I love making things and I love computers so being a Front-End Dev combines both of those things.
 It's really enjoyable to create things people love to use.

   :exclamation: Goals:
   - Become a Front-End Dev,
-  - Move to South Korea,
-  - Learn Korean,
+  - Learn Ruby & Ruby on Rails,
   - Learn to sew,
   - Adopt a Cat,
   - Get House Plants,